 I believe that it only refers to the physical order of rows in InnoDB tablespaces (which usually means table files).
 I am not sure about the consequences, but I guess that moving tablespaces between different nodes is not supported if there is not a primary key.
 And the order of results will be different for queries without

-ORDER BY (but we should always use
+(but we should always use

-ORDER BY if the order of rows matters).
+if the order of rows matters).

 Making primary keys mandatory